 Features of LastPass Password Manager

-Now, before moving on with its features, you must know that LastPass has a few varieties with its pricing plans.
+Before moving on with its features, you must know that LastPass has a few varieties with its pricing plans.
 And each plan comes with a different set of features.
-However, if you are looking for normal use, the free version will offer a satisfactory service.
+However, the free version will offer a satisfactory service if you are looking for everyday use.

 - Limited to a single user